 The title is the node title, body is the body part of a node.

 The field_mail is the email id to be entered if you have a field for email.

 The field_link allows you to add a link if you have any link field and field_date holds the value of date field.

 b) This is the second way to create the node

-The entity create function takes two parameter where the first parameter tells you which entity to create and the second parameter should be an array of the node details.
+The entity creates function takes two parameters where the first parameter tells you which entity to create and the second parameter should be an array of the node details.